Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs: Abstract

 \section{Abstract}

-We study large-scale winds driven from uniformly bright self-gravitating disks radiating near the Eddington limit.
-We show that the ratio of the radiation pressure force to the gravitational force increases with height to a maximum of twice its value at the disk surface.
-Thus, uniformly bright self-gravitating disks radiating at the Eddington limit are fundamentally unstable to driving large-scale winds.
+We study large-scale winds driven from uniformly bright self-gravitating discs radiating near the Eddington limit.
+We show that the ratio of the radiation pressure force to the gravitational force increases with height above the disc surface to a maximum of twice the value of the ratio at the disc surface.
+Thus, uniformly bright self-gravitating discs radiating at the Eddington limit are fundamentally unstable to driving large-scale winds.
 These results contrast with the spherically symmetric case, where super-Eddington luminosities are required for wind formation.
-We apply this theory to galactic winds from starburst galaxies that approach the Eddington limit for dust.
-For hydrodynamically coupled gas and dust, we find that the asymptotic velocity of the wind is $v_{\infty}\simeq3\langle v_{\rm rot}\rangle$ and that $v_{\infty}\propto {\rm SFR}^{0.36}$, where $\langle v_{\rm rot}\rangle$ is the mean disk rotation velocity and SFR is the star formation rate, both of which are in agreement with observations.
-However, these results of the model neglect the gravitational potential of the surrounding dark matter halo and a (potentially massive) old stellar bulge, which both act to decrease $v_\infty$.
-A more realistic treatment shows that the flow can either be unbound, or bound, forming a ``fountain flow'' with a typical turning timescale of $t_{\rm turn}\sim0.1-1$ Gyr, depending on the ratio of the mass and radius of the starburst disk relative to the total mass and break (or scale) radius of the dark matter halo or bulge.
-We provide quantitative criteria and scaling relations for assessing whether or not a starburst of given properties can drive unbound flows via the mechanism described in this paper.
-Importantly, we note that because $t_{\rm turn}$ is longer than the star formation timescale (gas mass/star formation rate) in the starbursts and ultra-luminous infrared galaxies for which our theory is most applicable, if starbursts are selected as such, they may be observed to have strong outflows along the line of sight with a maximum velocity $v_{\rm max}$ comparable to $\sim3\langle v_{\rm rot}\rangle$, even though their winds are in fact bound on large scales.
+We apply this theory to galactic winds from rapidly star-forming galaxies that approach the Eddington limit for dust.
+For hydrodynamically coupled gas and dust, we find that the asymptotic velocity of the wind is $v_{\infty}\simeq1.5\,v_{\rm rot}$ and that $v_{\infty}\propto {\rm SFR}^{0.36}$, where $v_{\rm rot}$ is the disc rotation velocity and SFR is the star formation rate, both of which are in agreement with observations.
+However, these results of the model neglect the gravitational potential of the surrounding dark matter halo and a (potentially massive) old passive stellar bulge or extended disc, which act to decrease $v_\infty$.
+A more realistic treatment shows that the flow can either be unbound, or bound, forming a ``fountain flow'' with a typical turning timescale of $t_{\rm turn}\sim0.1-1$ Gyr, depending on the ratio of the mass and radius of the rapidly star-forming galactic disc relative to the total mass and break (or scale) radius of the dark matter halo or bulge.
+We provide quantitative criteria and scaling relations for assessing whether or not a rapidly star-forming galaxy of given properties can drive unbound flows via the mechanism described in this paper.
+Importantly, we note that because $t_{\rm turn}$ is longer than the star formation timescale (gas mass/star formation rate) in the rapidly star-forming galaxies and ultra-luminous infrared galaxies for which our theory is most applicable, if rapidly star-forming galaxies are selected as such, they may be observed to have strong outflows along the line of sight with a maximum velocity $v_{\rm max}$ comparable to $\sim1.5\,v_{\rm rot}$, even though their winds are eventually bound on large scales.